Shaping the Global Conversation on Human Rights

 The Center seeks to impact and shape the global conversation around key human rights issues, creating forums for discussion to focus attention on emerging developments—including holding two major conferences about the genocide in Darfur, a conference on the new Convention on the Rights of Persons with Disabilities as it opened for signature, and the first major conference on Business and Human Rights held in Washington D.C.
 The initiatives encompass conferences, workshops, seminars, and expert convenings, as well as service-based and experiential-learning projects, which offer cutting-edge training to legal practitioners, academics, activists and students.

 The Center works with academic institutions and civil society organizations around the world to develop and implement collaborative research projects on emerging human rights issues.
 In 2016, the Center partnered with the Centre for Human Rights at the University of Pretoria on a research project which analyzed the human rights implications of the governance and decision making procedures of the international financial regulatory standard setting bodies (SSBs) and of the international financial regulatory standards that they develop.
-The Centermost recently partnered with the Turkey-based Free Syrian Lawyers Association (FSLA) to conduct comparative legal research on the efficacy of de facto courts and other alternative judicial mechanisms in conflict settings.
+In 2017, the Center partnered with the Turkey-based Free Syrian Lawyers Association (FSLA) to conduct comparative legal research on the efficacy of de facto courts and other alternative judicial mechanisms in conflict settings.